 Plan attorneys will write as many legal letters as needed.
-In matters such as consumer protection and credit resolution, a telephone call from a Plan attorney is often the ideal solution.
+In matters such as consumer protection and credit resolution, a telephone call from a plan attorney is often the ideal solution.

 - Free document review

-Plan attorneys will review documents such as automobile leases, promissory notes, retail sales agreements and other contracts, of up to 10 pages per document.
+Plan attorneys will review documents such as automobile leases, promissory notes, retail sales agreements and other contracts of up to 10 pages per document.

 Participants are entitled to the preparation of a Will, Living Will, Health Care Proxy and Power of Attorney annually without any additional charge.
 Reciprocal Wills are also prepared at no charge for spouses/domestic partners.
-Trusts are prepared with certain limitations.

-- Free special needs trust
+- Free special-needs trust

 If you have a dependent with special needs, the National Legal Office will prepare a Special Needs Trust or Supplemental Needs Trust to be incorporated into your Last Will and Testament.

-- Free residential lease review
+- Free residential-lease review

 - Personal injury fee reduction

 If you or an immediate family member is injured in any type of accident, call the legal plan immediately.
 The firm will determine the viability of a personal injury lawsuit.
 It’s important to call the plan as soon as possible to preserve evidence.
 The plan can save participants thousands of dollars due to a reduced contingency fee.
 If there is no recovery, there is no fee.